opticsWolf/Loom/README.md

 <img width="280" height="280" alt="loom_logo" src="https://github.com/user-attachments/assets/e08705cf-d221-4aeb-bfe2-56ef9f23bf17" />

-# Loom - Weaving the mathematics of light in thin film systems
+# Navette - Weaving the mathematics of light in thin film systems

-**Loom** is a high-performance, physically rigorous 1D optical engine designed for the simulation of light propagation in stratified media.
+**Navette** is a high-performance, physically rigorous 1D optical engine designed for the simulation of light propagation in stratified media.
 Built on a modern **Scattering Matrix (S-matrix)** architecture, it offers a numerically stable and vectorized alternative to traditional Transfer Matrix Methods (TMM).

 ### 1. Unconditional Numerical Stability

 Traditional TMM suffers from numerical divergence (exponentially growing evanescent waves) when dealing with thick layers or highly absorbing materials.
-Loom utilizes the **Redheffer Star Product** to propagate scattering matrices, ensuring that all matrix elements remain bounded and physically meaningful, regardless of layer thickness.
+Navette utilizes the **Redheffer Star Product** to propagate scattering matrices, ensuring that all matrix elements remain bounded and physically meaningful, regardless of layer thickness.

 ### 2. High-Concurrency Performance

 As a Principal Performance Engineer, you need tools that scale.
-Loom is built for speed:
+Navette is built for speed:

 - **Parallel Execution**: Utilizes Numba’s `@njit(parallel=True)` to saturate all available CPU cores.